Dollar-A-Day Insurance in NJ | New Jersey SAIP

 In the same way that drivers pay tax to ensure that the roads are adequately paved, marked, and lit, the government is also providing a service to ensure that more drivers are insured.
 Since every driver is potentially at the mercy of an uninsured driver, this is a solution that benefits everyone.

 The ability to access insurance for as little as $360 a year (or $365 if paying in two installments) makes the cost of getting adequately insured a far less prohibitive situation for drivers.
-Although the insurance coverage is not comprehensive, it is enough to provide a ‘safety net’ for drivers who may otherwise have been tempted to drive without insurance.
+Although the insurance is not comprehensive coverage, it is enough to provide a ‘safety net’ for drivers who may otherwise have been tempted to drive without insurance.

 Ultimately, in the case of an accident with an uninsured driver, it is the insured driver who has to subsidize the uninsured driver, often to the tune of thousands of dollars.
 The New Jersey SAIP effectively spreads this cost across all taxpayers and one in which all drivers – whether insured or previously uninsured – pay less out of pocket for insurance.